pelithne/api-management-workshop/instructions.md

 # API Management workshop

 ## Intro
-This tutorial attempts to give insights into how and wny to use API Management, when building your API services.
-It starts from the basics of manually configuring API management to connect to a backend API, and goes on to give examples on how you can secure your API, how to mock API responses, how to do version handling, and more.
+This tutorial attempts to give insights into how and why to use API Management, when building your API services.
+It starts from the basics of creating a simple API app, and then to manually configuring API management to connect to that API.
+It goes on to give examples on how you can secure your API, how to mock API responses, how to do version handling, and more.

 ## Prerequisite
 This instruction assumes that an API management instance is already started.
 If that is not the case, please follow the istructions <a href="https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance">here</a> to create one: